Aljamain Sterling looks back on school struggles and forward to UFC 280

 Aljamain Sterling is almost where he always wanted to be.
 More importantly, the UFC bantamweight champion is exactly where he needs to be.

 “I thought I was gonna be in the NBA when I was a kid.
 That clearly didn’t work out,” the 33-year-old laughs.
 “I wasn’t blessed with the height.
 Thank you, Lord from above.
 My dad’s actually 6ft tall, his brothers are all tall, I’m 5ft7in.
-The NBA was the goal I wanted when I was in elementary school; as a youth I always wanted to be a professional athlete.
+The NBA was the goal I wanted when I was in elementary school; as a youth.
+I always wanted to be a professional athlete.
 That was the only thing I saw for myself.”

 A professional basketballer Sterling is not, but he has reached significant heights nonetheless as one of the finest professional fighters in the world, now reigning atop the UFC’s 135lbs division.
-And while there are no basketball nets in his workplace, he sees their their lattice-like lacing every day, defining the structure of the cages in which he competes.
+And while there are no basketball nets in his workplace, he sees their lattice-like lacing every day, defining the structure of the cages in which he competes.

 On Saturday, one of those very cages will be crafted in Abu Dhabi’s Etihad Arena, where Sterling (21-3) defends his title in the co-main event of UFC 280 – perhaps the most-anticipated mixed martial arts event of the year.
 His opponent will be one of his predecessors: TJ Dillashaw, a two-time UFC bantamweight champion whose second reign ended amid a two-year drugs ban.